kubernetes/enhancements/keps/sig-scheduling/5142-pop-backoffq-when-activeq-empty/README.md

 ## Motivation

+There are three queues in scheduling queue:
+- activeQ contains pods ready for scheduling,
+- unschedulableQ holds pods that were unschedulable in their scheduling cycle and are waiting for cluster state to change,
+- backoffQ stores pods that failed scheduling attempts (either due to being unschedulable or errors) and could be schedulable again, but applying a backoff penalty, scaled with the number of attempts.

-When activeQ is empty, kube-scheduler is wasting its potential of scheduling pods.
+When activeQ is not empty, scheduler pops the highest priority pod from activeQ.
+However, when activeQ is empty, kube-scheduler idles, waiting for any pod being present in activeQ, even if pods are in the backoffQ but their backoff period hasn't expired.
-In scenarios when pods are waiting, but in backoffQ, kube-scheduler should have a possibility of scheduling those pods even if the backoff is not completed.
+In scenarios when pods are waiting, but in backoffQ, kube-scheduler should be able to consider those pods for scheduling, even if the backoff is not completed, to avoid the idle time.

 ### Goals

 - Improve scheduling throughput and kube-scheduler utilization when activeQ is empty, but pods are waiting in backoffQ.
-- Run PreEnqueue plugins when putting pod into backoffQ.
+- Run `PreEnqueue` plugins when putting pod into backoffQ.

 ### Non-Goals